May not cover factors relevant to a particular situation or circumstance.

 Certain OFAC programs also apply to foreign persons in possession of U.S.-origin goods.

-EU financial sanctions apply within the EU and to all EU persons, wherever they are in the world
+UK financial sanctions apply within the UK and to all UK persons, wherever they are in the world.

-UK financial sanctions apply within the UK and to all UK persons, wherever they are in the world
+EU financial sanctions apply within the EU and to all EU persons, wherever they are in the world.

-The consolidated list of UK financial sanctions targets maintained by the OFSI comprises a list of people, businesses, organisations and financial institutions which are subject to restrictions, many of which you are not allowed to deal with under UK law.
-Some businesses and organisations may not be included on the consolidated list, but will nevertheless, also be subject to financial sanctions restrictions, where they are:
+The OFSI maintains a consolidated list of UK financial sanctions targets, which comprises a list of people, businesses, organisations and financial institutions subject to restrictions, many of which you are not allowed to deal with under UK law.
+Some businesses and organisations may not be included on the consolidated list, but will also be subject to financial sanctions restrictions.
+For example, where they are:

 More than 50% owned by a person or organisation on the consolidated list